tfcdev/tutorial-blog-nextjs/README.md

 To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features an
+- [Next.js Documentation](https://nextjs.org/docs) - learn about Neres an